 - Mass events – the Ministry of Health has asked for “public responsibility” for mass events, taking into account the “vulnerability” of guests and attendees.

-So the general advice would be that although wearing a mask inside is no longer a legal obligation, we’re a long way from them disappearing altogether.
+So the general advice would be that although wearing a mask inside is no longer a legal obligation, they haven’t disappeared altogether.

 Link to official Boletin de Estado, published today: